This post may contain affiliate links.

 SETTING UP THE ACTIVITY

-Print out the mats and cards.
+Print out the color sorting mats and cards.
 I suggest printing on cardstock for stability.
 Then, I would laminate them for durability.
 Cut each of the sorting mats out so that it is all one large card.
 Cut the cards apart so that you end up with 66 individual cards.

 If you’d like this to be a transportable activity (perfect for restaurants or church), add velcro dots to the empty squares on the sorting mats and the backside of each color card.